 This post may contain affiliate links.
 Please read our disclosure.

-As people with diabetes, we are often told that having a low A1c is an important goal in our diabetes management.
+As people with diabetes, we are often told that having an A1c in target is an important goal in our diabetes management.
 But do you know why?

-Do you know what a good A1c target is, how to lower your A1c, and how quickly you can lower your A1c safely?
+Do you know what your A1c target is, how to lower your A1c if needed, and how quickly you can lower your A1c safely?

-These are the questions I will answer in this comprehensive guide on what A1c is, how to lower your A1c, and why achieving a low A1c isn’t the only (or necessarily the best) goal when it comes to diabetes management.
+These are the questions I will answer in this comprehensive guide on what an A1c is, how to lower your A1c, and why lowering A1c isn’t the only (or necessarily the best) goal when it comes to diabetes management.

 Vial of blood with words "HbA1c Test" resting on a medical chart